Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

    3        2          7
   ...      ...        ...
 ```
 To arrive at an affinity score, retailers typically combine multiple forms of evidence -- including purchases, ratings, returns, wishlists, recommendation clickthroughs, and product description page visits -- using a combination of analytics and industry knowledge.
-Joseph Mart calculates affinity scores as a weighted sum of purchase count, product recommendation clickthrough count, and number of ignored product recommendations.
+Contoso Mart calculates affinity scores as a weighted sum of purchase count, product recommendation clickthrough count, and number of ignored product recommendations.
 The weightings for each event type in affinity score calculation can be explored using a hyperparameter search as described in the [Training and Evaluation](#Training-and-Evaluation) section below.

 ### User Description Augmentation